YassineKhalfi/yassinekhalfi.github.io/README.md

 When we look at the peak usage of our networks, we see that peak of user activity is quite different across our 4 websites:
 <ul>
 <li>The number of comments on our Reddit data reaches its <b>peak at around 10am.</b></li>
-<li>Stackoverflow number of comments and active users are <b>relatively stable across the workday (9am-4pm) but there are significant peaks around 10am and 3pm.</b></li>
+<li>Stack Overflow number of comments and active users are <b>relatively stable across the workday (9am-4pm) but there are significant peaks around 10am and 3pm.</b></li>
 <li>The number of posts on Weibo climbs all day long and <b>peaks at around 10pm.</b></li>
 <li>The number of posts on Twitter climbs in the morning, <b>stabilizes between 12am-2pm then continues to grow until 8pm</b>.</li>
 </ul>